 A 35-year-old female asked:

-can a wisdom tooth coming in sideways not yet broke thru gums cause ear, jaw, neck pain/swelling ? what's best for swelling? plan 2 call dentist asap
+Can a wisdom tooth coming in sideways not yet broke thru gums cause ear, jaw, neck pain/swelling ? what's best for swelling? plan 2 call dentist asap

 3 doctor answers • 4 doctors weighed in

-8 years experience Dentistry
+Dentistry 10 years experience

 All of the above: An impacted wisdom tooth can cause all of the above symptoms,

 Yes: Yes, especially if it is just under the tissues.
 There is probably a communication with the oral cavity.
 Sounds infected.
 Otc pain meds, saline rinse.
 See oral surgeon asap.